andreas-kupries/aktive/etc/README.md

 ## Files

   - The file `runtime.tcl` declares a basic set of types using operators.

-  - The file `aktive.tcl` uses the basic runtime types, declares a few more, and then aggregates the operator specs from the various directories.
+  - The file `aktive.tcl` provides the operators of the `aktive` package.
+It uses the basic runtime types, declares a few more, and then aggregates the operator specs from the various directories.

+  - The file `aktive_tk.tcl` provides the operators of the `aktive::tk` package.

 ## Directories